Building your GOTV List

 An Introduction to GOTV with Connect

-This Quick Sheet will show you how to make your GOTV list for polling day.
+This guide will show you how to make your GOTV list for polling day.
 GOTV stands for ‘Get Out of the Vote’.
 It is the list of people we need to encourage to turn out to vote on polling day.

 All the evidence shows that people we speak to on polling day (and in the weeks before) are more likely to vote.
 Building a search for these people will make it much easier to get to them all.
 To build your GOTV list you will need to use the Create a List tool.
 This is accessed from the central column of the Main Menu screen.
-You can read more about the create a list tool in Quick Sheet 3.1.
+You can read more about the create a list tool in our Create a List guide here

 The Get Out the Vote (GOTV) operation is the final phase of your campaign and should begin (at the very latest) when ballot papers are sent out to postal voters - usually about a fortnight before polling day.
 However, evidence suggests that all the contacts you make with voters help to push up turnout, so you can begin GOTV earlier if you have identified enough supporters to win.
 Local elections in particular are often won by what we call “differential turnout”.
 That means that the winning party has managed to get more of their supporters to the polls than the others.

 To do this we need to remind people when the election is and why it is important to take part.
 The Shuttleworth is your list of voters that you intend to remind to vote.
-Mostly they will be people who have told you they are supporting you, but they can include third party voters who you hope to squeeze, people for whom you have done casework, or people that have signed a local petition you’ve run as part of your campaign.
-We have built a basic Shuttleworth for you in Connect.
-You can add or remove people by adding either the “Add to Shuttleworth” or “Remove from Shuttle” tags, found in the tags list under the Turnout heading.
+Mostly they will be people who have told you they are supporting you, but they can include third party voters who you hope to squeeze, or people that have signed a local petition you’ve run as part of your campaign.
+We have built Shuttleworth target pools for you in Connect.
+You can additionally add or remove people by adding either the “Add to Shuttleworth” or “Remove from Shuttle” tags, found in the tags list under the Turnout heading.

 Who is included in your GOTV list